-And as it’s one of the cheaper cuts, I keep challenging myself to new combinations as a little goes a long when feeding a large family.
+And as it’s one of the cheaper cuts, I keep challenging myself to new combinations.
+A little bit can really go a long when feeding a large family.

 One problem I find though, is how salty gammon can be and think it can often limit its uses.
-So, what I always do without fail is leave it to simmer away in fresh water to remove any excess, scum and bits of fat you might have struggled to cut off.
+So, what I always do without fail is leave it to simmer away in fresh water to remove any excess.
+Then rid of any scum and bits of fat you might have struggled to cut off.

 Then I discard the water and continue with pretty much any gammon recipe as usual.
 This meat juice isn’t even fit for a dog.
-In fact, it’s dangerous, but that’s for another day, but leads to urgent “Mummy, I need to go pee” whining, followed by excessive toilet trips any time, any place and.
+In fact, it’s dangerous, but that’s for another day.
+It led to urgent “Mummy, I need to go pee” dog whining, followed by excessive toilet trips any time, any place.
 I’ve definitely learnt my lesson.

-Also, I like to eliminate that bloaty feeling where I’m constantly feeling the need to reach for a glass of water. *My first ever experience after cooking campfire stew when I first discovered it.
+Also, I like to eliminate that bloaty feeling where I’m constantly feeling the need to reach for a glass of water.
+This was my first ever experience after cooking campfire stew when I first discovered it.

 EASY STEP COLA GAMMON

-You can scroll down for the exact recipe to follow, but to ensure it is low syn, then as with all Slimming World meats, the fat needs to be trimmed.
-This is particularly important as we’ll be covering the joint in honey before caramelise in the oven.
+You can scroll down for the exact recipe to follow, but to ensure it is low syn, as with all meats, the fat needs to be trimmed.
+This is particularly important as we’ll be covering the joint in honey before caramelising in the oven.

 It can be a bit tricky cutting off every scrap, but the more you take time, the more you can ensure you’re protecting your weight loss.
 For this, I use my Mercer Culinary knife which is really sharp.

-Also, any fats you do manage to leave behind will seep in to the cola stock which you’re unlikely to use again.
-However, if you want to, you can leave it to turn cold and scoop any solid fats that rise to the top, but there shouldn’t much at all.
+Also, any fats you do manage to leave behind will disperse in to the cola stock which you probably won’t use again.
+However, if you want to, you can leave it to turn cold and scoop out any solid fats that rise to the top.
+The shouldn’t much though.

 To infuse it with more depth, I add a bay leaf, peppercorns, onion, spice, followed by carrots for sweetness.
 This takes me back to cooking Gordon Ramsey’s honey glaze gammon and I’m sure he’s mentioned before that he reuses the stock, (although but he didn’t cook with cola!)

-Apart from peeling the carrot for the flavour to run quickly, try not to be too perfect when chopping these as you won’t use them again as we’re only using them for taste.
-All the flavours will have dispersed in to what is now stock and they’ll now be bland on their own.
+Apart from peeling the carrot for the flavour to run quickly, try not to be too perfect when chopping these as you won’t use them again.
+We’re only using them for taste.
+All the flavours will have dispersed in to what is now stock and they’ll now be bland.
 Believe me, I hate waste and have tried adding them to a future recipe.
+There’s little point.

-However, I have used the cola stock in a soup before and it gives a really interesting teriyaki taste which, if thickened (albeit with something sugary perhaps), would probably make a great stir fry flavour.
-It’s a recipe that keeps on giving idea after idea.
+However, I have used the cola stock in a soup before and it gives a really interesting teriyaki taste which, if thickened.
+Albeit with something sugary perhaps, would probably make a great stir fry flavour.
+It’s a recipe that can keep on giving idea.

 ADDING COLA OR ANY OTHER DIET POP